 If you’re looking for the best seafood in the city, our Charleston City Guide declares it’s at Tempest, run by Chef Jamie Lynch, of Top Chef fame.
 Opened in August, Tempest serves up fresh, sustainable seafood with a focus on specialties prepared in the Mibrasa charcoal oven.
 Tempest features a one-of-a-kind, 700-square-foot stained-glass mosaic that is suspended from the restaurant’s ceiling.
 Hand-crafted by local Charleston artist Honey McCrary, the panels are estimated to include more than 100,000 pieces of glass, designed and fitted together to tell the story of a tempest or violent storm.

 Looking for the best brunch in Charleston?
 Come worship at the altar of 5Church.
-Housed in a historic church with an eclectic design centered around the original stained glass windows, 5Church is known for it’s “Holy Shi* Breakfast” that includes fried chicken, eggs, bacon, house-made donuts, biscuits, house-made jam and choice of mimosa or Bloody Mary.
+Housed in a historic church in downtown Charleston with an eclectic design centered around the original stained glass windows, 5Church is known for it’s “Holy Shi* Breakfast” that includes fried chicken, eggs, bacon, house-made donuts, biscuits, house-made jam and choice of mimosa or Bloody Mary.

 The newest fine dining game in town according to this Charleston City Guide is Bistronomy, led by Chef Nico Romo.
 Born in Lyon, France, Chef Romo is the youngest chef to have membership in the French Culinary Academy and is one of only 66 Master Chefs of France.
 The new restaurant offers playful interpretations of French classics like Escargot Dumplings or Duck Confit steamed buns.